Jacketless/Ikamoana/README.md

 # IKAMOANA
-Individual-based Kinesis, Advection, and Movement of Ocean ANimAls simulator - An extension of PARCELS for ecologists
+Individual-based Kinesis, Advection, and Movement of Ocean ANimAls simulator - An extension of PARCELS for pelagic ecologists